saniya-12-2004/Hotel_Management_System/README.txt

-# 🏨 Hotel Management System — Full Stack Mini Project
+# 🏨 Hotel Management System

 This system helps manage hotel rooms, customers, and bookings with a simple & interactive UI.